MoonsideGames/encompass-cs-docs/content/pong/ball/bouncing/collision_dispatch.md

 What you really want to do, fundamentally, is map two collision types, independent of order, to a message emitting function.
 You'll probably need to implement a custom data structure to do this cleanly.
 It's very much outside of the scope of this tutorial for me to do this, but I wish you luck!
 {{% /notice %}}

+Next, we'll make our game actually do things in response to these messages.